 We can compare that to average annual global temperature and see if there is a corresponding trend modelers could incorporate into their models.
 Below is a graph/chart (Fig. 3) of global mean temperature over land and ocean.

 When comparing sunspot numbers and global average temperatue as in Fig. 4 above there does not seem to be a strong correlation between the two.

 Next we can look at CO2 levels in the atmosphere from 1960 to 2015.
 Since 1960, CO2 levels have been measured at Mauna Loa, Hawaii.
 Notice the saw pattern in the chart below of the levels of CO2 in the atmosphere.
 That is from the different times of the season with summer months having greater growth of vegetation consuming some of the CO2 in the atmosphere (Harris, 2013).

-When comparing the mean global temperature and the Mauna Loa CO2 in the atmosphere there does seem to be a strong correlation between them other than the last 5 years.
+When comparing the mean global temperature and the Mauna Loa CO2 in the atmosphere there does seem to be a strong correlation between them.
 See Fig. 6 below.

-The global temperature seems to be following the growth in CO2 in the atmosphere from 1960 to 2002 fairly closely, but from 2003 to 2015 global temperatures have leveled off compared to the continued CO2 growth.
+The global temperature seems to be following the growth in CO2 in the atmosphere from 1960 to 2017 global temperatures have leveled off compared to the continued CO2 growth.
 If there is a correlation between CO2 and global mean temperature then their needs to be a logical explanation, and will future years temperatures continue to follow CO2 levels in the atmosphere.

 Population and emmisions as well as concentrations have been growing at least since 1860 and are projected to continue as shown in figures below.